Pacific Motorway M1 Varsity Lakes to Burleigh

 A new Diverging Diamond Interchange (DDI) at Exit 87

 Exit 87 will soon be transformed using an innovative DDI, which will provide a new way of managing existing traffic volumes and increasing demands.
 This new configuration will improve safety and keep large traffic volumes moving quickly.
+Find out more by viewing a video showing how the new Diverging Diamond Interchange will operate.

 Extend and relocate the Exit 85 northbound off-ramp